jerrygg/Advanced-Generic-CSharp-Messenger/readme.md

-# Advanced Generic C# messenger
+# Advanced Generic C# Messenger
-Advanced Generic C# messenger is a messaging system originally developed for Unity components to communicate with each other in a loosely coupled way.
+Advanced Generic C# Messenger is a messaging system originally developed for Unity components to communicate with each other in a loosely coupled way.
 ## Features:
 * Create an event manager for any Enum based on the `System.Int32 (int)` type
 * Option to log all messages